 After going through the factors, the court dismissed the order that found the mother in default.

-Howie Johnson Barristers & Solicitors in Windsor Offers a Full Range of Family Law Services
+Johnson Miller Family Lawyers in Windsor Offers a Full Range of Family Law Services

 A divorce or separation can be a very difficult time for all involved, with many decisions that have to be made, including those related to child support, spousal support, and the division of property.
-That’s why the family law lawyers at Howie Johnson Barristers & Solicitors represent clients through a full range of family law issues.
+That’s why the family law lawyers at Johnson Miller Family Lawyers represent clients through a full range of family law issues.
 To see how we can help you today, please reach us online or by phone at 519-973-1500.